epfl-cs358/2024fa-superscanner8000/README.md

 This section is dedicated to explaining how to build this project yourself!
 (All the printing/cutting part are available)

+### Prerequisites
+Comprehensive list of elements we used in our project along with needed equipment.
+To construct the device, one should

+BUY:

+*3 mm and 2.5 mm Screws
+*2 Esp-32 Cam
+*Lot of PETG
+*2 NEMA-17

+Have access to:

+*LIPO Batterie
+*LIPO box (you can make it your own : [LIPO Protection tuto](https://github.com/epfl-cs358/cs358-resources/tree/main/cad/lipo_protection))
+*3D printer with TPU filament
+*3D printer with PET filament
+*Laser cutting machine
+*MDF board 4mm
+*Driller
+*Bunch of different screwdrivers
+*Soldering kit

 ### Hardware

 ##### Main Body